 The lures were called the "Midget Bass Charmer" and the "Bass Charmer".
 These were patented in 1917.

-Along with their popular wood plug, Taylor also manufactured hooks and spinners made for holding live bait.
+Taylor also manufactured hooks and spinners made for holding live bait.
 These hooks feature two or three hooks and one pictured here has glass beads, a twisted wire lead and a Sterling marked spinner.

 This is yet another lure made to hold a live minnow inside so that you can fish with the same minnow all day.
 This must have been popular at one point as I see many manufactures that made these lures...at least three companies in Minneapolis alone.